 Human development from birth to adulthood is a continuous process.
 To understand the process better, experts divide human development into distinct stages with specific characteristics; these are called stages of development.

-In Canadian sport, experts have identified seven stages of development, each with its own physical, mental, emotional, and cognitive characteristics.
-This is our Long Term Athlete Development (LTAD) model, and it’s the basis for the optimal training and competition kids need to enjoy sport the most and perform their best.
+In Canadian sport, experts have identified stages of development, each with its own physical, mental, emotional, and cognitive characteristics.
+Universally referred to as Long Term Development in Sport and Physical Activity, Volleyball Canada is currently undergoing a full review of our Long Term Development (LTD) model.
+It’s the basis for the optimal training and competition kids need to enjoy sport the most and perform their best.

 Because participation in recreational sport and physical activity has been declining and physical education programs in schools are being marginalized.